Cold Weather Camping Gear

 - Consider bringing and wearing winter boots as they often have more insulation.
 Bring as a second pair if you want flexibility.

 - Depending on the boots you choose, especially hiking boots, if possible make sure they are waterproof.
 Many current manufacturer hiking boots will have a Gore-Tex liner which make them waterproof.
-Keeping moisture out of your boots from snow, slush, and rain will help keep your feet warmer.
+Keeping moisture out of your boots from snow, slush, rain, and dew will help keep your feet warmer.

 - Thrifty: If your boots are not waterproof, you could use a grocery bag over your sock liner and under your insulating socks to keep moisture from reaching your insulation layer.